kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/README.md

 Anybody is free to contribute to this repo.
 If you think that some material is relevant and can improve the quality of this repo, follow the contributing guidelines mentioned at [CONTRIBUTING.md](./CONTRIBUTING.md).

-If you're not sure how to contribute using GitHub, fill out this form with the notes you have and I'll help you out to add them to this project.
+If you're not sure how to contribute via GitHub, fill out this form with your remarks and I'll assist you with adding them to this project.

 📃 Link to Form: [https://forms.gle/6cREyxxw6mQqh5jp7](https://forms.gle/6cREyxxw6mQqh5jp7)